Monty Woolley

 Edgar Montillion "Monty" Woolley (August 17, 1888 – May 6, 1963) was an American film and theater actor.
 At the age of 50, he achieved a measure of stardom for his role in the 1939 stage play The Man Who Came to Dinner and its 1942 film adaptation.
 His distinctive white beard was his trademark and he was affectionately known as "The Beard."

 Woolley was nominated twice for an Academy Award, for Best Actor in 1943 for The Pied Piper and for Best Supporting Actor in 1945 for Since You Went Away.
 He won a Best Actor award from the National Board of Review in 1942 for his role in The Pied Piper.

 Early life

 Woolley was born in the New York City borough of Manhattan to William Edgar (1845–1927) and Jessie Woolley (1857–1927), née Arms, and grew up in the highest social circles.
-Woolley received a bachelor's degree at Yale University, where Cole Porter was an intimate friend and classmate, and master's degrees from Yale and Harvard Universities.
+Woolley received a bachelor's degree at Yale University, where Cole Porter was a friend and classmate, and master's degrees from Yale and Harvard Universities.
 He eventually became an assistant professor of English and drama coach at Yale.
 Thornton Wilder and Stephen Vincent Benét were among his students.
 He served in World War I with the U.S. Army as a first lieutenant assigned to the general staff in Paris.